Fans mourn João Gilberto at Rio de Janeiro funeral

 RIO DE JANEIRO (AP) — Fans from around the world honored bossa nova pioneer João Gilberto, filing past his coffin at his funeral in Rio de Janeiro on Monday.

-Gilberto’s body was displayed in an open casket at the entry of Rio’s Municipal Theater.
-His wife Maria do Ceu stood alongside the body as fans passed through to say their goodbyes.
+A small string orchestra and choir performed one of Gilberto’s most famous songs, “Chega de saudade” as his body was displayed in an open casket at the entry of Rio’s Municipal Theater.

+Dozens of friends and family joined in and sang along, including Gilberto’s daughter Bebel Gilberto, also a singer, who smiled and cried while turning to hug and kiss her younger sister Luisa.

-Gilberto’s ex-wife Claudia Faissol and his youngest daughter Luisa were also present.
+Earlier Monday morning, his wife Maria do Ceu stood alongside the body as fans passed through to say their goodbyes.
+Gilberto’s ex-wife Claudia Faissol was also present.

 Huge funeral wreaths were lined up behind Gilberto’s coffin with banners that read, “To the master of masters, João Gilberto,” and “All the love for our genius, João.”
 One fan stood on the steps to the theater holding up a homemade sign that read “Go with God, João Gilberto.”